wei-wu-3/ALMA/README.md

 Heidegger, Martin.
 1962. *Being and Time*.
 Translated by John Macquarrie and Edward Robinson.
 New York: Harper & Row.
 Originally published 1927.

+Hu, Jason Z. S., and Jacques Carette.
+2021.
+"Formalizing Category Theory in Agda."
+In *Proceedings of the 10th ACM SIGPLAN International Conference on Certified Programs and Proofs*, 327–342.
+New York, NY, USA: Association for Computing Machinery. https://doi.org/10.1145/3437992.3439922.

 Jacobs, Bart.
 1999. *Categorical Logic and Type Theory*.
 Studies in Logic and the Foundations of Mathematics 141.
 Amsterdam: Elsevier Science.

 Kant, Immanuel.
 1781/1787. *Kritik der reinen Vernunft*.
 Riga: Hartknoch.